rawify/Polynomial.js/README.md

 ---
 Returns the greatest common divisor of two polynomials

+Number degree()
+---
+Returns the degree of the polynomial

 String toString()
 ---
 Generates a string representation of the actual polynomial.
 This makes use of the `toString()` function of the field.